 In June 2011, Mongolia made a high-level political commitment to work with the FATF and APG to address its strategic AML/CFT deficiencies.
-The FATF has determined that strategic AML/CFT deficiencies remain.
-Mongolia should continue to work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); (2) establishing and implementing adequate procedures to identify and freeze terrorist assets (Special Recommendation III); (3) establishing adequate procedures for the confiscation of funds related to money laundering (Recommendation 3); (4) establishing suspicious transaction reporting requirements (Recommendation 13 and Special Recommendation IV); (5) establishing a fully operational and effectively functioning Financial Intelligence Unit (Recommendation 26); and (6) demonstrating effective regulation of money service providers.
+Since October 2011, Mongolia has taken steps towards improving its AML/CFT regime, including by enhancing capacity building of the FIU and the supervisory authorities.
+However, the FATF has determined that strategic AML/CFT deficiencies remain.
+Mongolia should continue to work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); (2) establishing and implementing adequate procedures to identify and freeze terrorist assets (Special Recommendation III); (3) establishing adequate procedures for the confiscation of funds related to money laundering (Recommendation 3); (4) establishing suspicious transaction reporting requirements (Recommendation 13 and Special Recommendation IV); and (5) demonstrating effective regulation of money service providers.
 The FATF encourages Mongolia to address its remaining deficiencies and continue the process of implementing its action plan.